-A Battery staffed Fort Henry in Kingston, Ontario, under Commanding Officer, Lt-Col French.
-B Battery occupied the Citadel in Quebec City, Quebec, under Commanding Officer, Lt-Col Strange, who became the father of the Canadian Artillery.
+A Battery staffed Fort Henry in Kingston, Ontario, under Commanding Officer, LCol G. A. French.
+B Battery occupied the Citadel in Quebec City, Quebec, under Commanding Officer, LCol T. B. Strange, who became the “Father of Canadian Artillery.”

-In 1887, Canada raised C Battery in Esquimalt, British Colombia.
+In 1887, Canada raised C Battery in Esquimalt, British Columbia.
 In 1905, Canada created the Royal Canadian Horse Artillery.
-In WW1, they became part of the RCHA Brigade, and in WW2, they formed part of the 1st Field Regiment, RCHA.
+In WW1, these batteries became part of the RCHA Brigade, and in WW2, they formed part of the 1st Field Regiment, RCHA.